Azure-Samples/Hybrid-JavaScript-Samples/README.md

 Taxonomies for products and languages: https://review.docs.microsoft.com/new-hope/information-architecture/metadata/taxonomies?branch=master
 -->

-This repository is for Azure Stack Hub JavaScript samples.
-Each of the sub-directories contain README.md files detailing how to run that sample.
+This repository shows samples on how to use Azure SDK for JavaScript and TypeScript with Azure Stack Hub.
+Each directory contains a sample in TypeScript with a README on how to run it.

 ## Prerequisites

-Refer to this azure stack doc for more information: https://docs.microsoft.com/en-us/azure-stack/user/azure-stack-version-profile-nodejs.
+Refer to this Azure Stack Hub documentation page for more information: https://docs.microsoft.com/en-us/azure-stack/user/azure-stack-version-profile-nodejs.

 ### Certificate